burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * **begin**: Pointer to the first array element.
 * **end**: Pointer to a one-beyond-last array element.

 7. In ([1], 10.4.6.2) for C++2003: *"You can initialize a class member that is a static constant of an integral type.
 If and only if you do so, you need to declare this member once somewhere."*.
-Somewhere in this context means some compilation unit.
+Somewhere in this context, it means some compilation unit.

-## Various Constants Flavors
+## Various Constant Flavors

 ### const (C++03)